asuender/ACC-2019-Code/README.md

 #### Compiling:

 - You can use the C++ compiler of your choice, however official support only covers the g++ command from GCC (GNU Compiler Collection).
 - You compile the program using the command `g++ ./ACC_Andi.cpp -o ACC_Andi -pthread`.
-This will create a file named 'ACC_Andi' which is the desired executable.
+This will create a file named `ACC_Andi` which is the desired executable.

 #### Bug reporting:

 - If you find any bug that isn't already known, please open a new bug report in the bug tracker.
 We will fix it as soon as possible.
 - We realised that numbers higher than 100 won't be calculated; the reason could be an overflow.
 When you find that error in the code, please create an issue and we will fix it as soon as possible.

+## FEATURES
+These following things are possible/implemented since the last update of this project:

+- Multiple Numbers Handling
+- Calculating the number/s in more than one task possible
+- Duration output
+- Caching of the results makes the code pretty fast
+- Formatted progress printing of all threads

 ## CHANGELOG